Can I make a binding will

 If you want your Estate not to be challenged then you need to do more than prepare a Will, you need to set your assets up in a certain fashion.

-In short, if you want to protect against challenges to your Will, you can do several things, such as:
+If you want to protect against challenges to your Will (and your estate), you can do several things, such as:

 - Leave a written statement to assist in defending your Will

 - Enter into Mutual Contract Wills

 - Enter into a Financial Agreement covering what would happen in the event that your relationship ended, and what would happen when one of you died